If you trade under ICA Bylaws & Rules, you have the right to apply for ICA arbitration in the event of a contract dispute

 Yes.
 The parties can use whatever quality testing or inspecting reports they agree to resolve quality disputes through ICA arbitration.
 If both parties agree, controllers’ assessment can be used for ICA arbitration.

 ICA Awards are recognised in the English Courts as having the same status as a Court Order.
 The Awards should therefore be recognised by the courts of those countries that have ratified the New York Convention.
 You will need to seek advice from your own advisers on the process for enforcing an ICA Award, depending on the country in which you are trying to enforce your Award.
-The ICA has set up several enforcement groups in specific countries to help provide local knowledge, legal contacts, information and best practice to assist in enforcing awards.
+The ICA has set up Country Focus Groups in specific countries to help provide local knowledge, legal contacts, information and best practice to assist in enforcing awards.
 Please contact us for more information.